ddisanto-langops/langops-api/README.md

 - `HEAD /api/v1/webhooks/trello`
 	Route to allow Trello to check connectivity at time of webhook creation
 - `POST /api/v1/webhooks/trello`
 	Endpoint for all Trello webhooks.
-Action, action date and card ID are extracted, and returned to inform the caller of which Trello card was updated.
+Action, action date and card ID are extracted, and returned to inform the caller of which Trello card was updated. **Note: this endpoint is currently not able to make changes to the database.
+It should simply inform the frontend of which Trello card to check, and then send a patch request to the DB via the `products/add` endpoint with the updated data.
+- `POST /api/v1/webhooks/crowdin`
+	Endpoint for all Crowdin webhooks.

 ## Environment Variables